There are horror films and then there’s Hellraiser.

 Set largely within the confines of a creepy old London house (later relocated to an undisclosed US location for international release reasons) the film is an altogether different kind of slasher movie.

-When Frank (Sean Chapman) goes in search of worldly pleasures beyond the flesh he finds more than he bargained for after unlocking an occult antique puzzle box that summons a group of otherworldly sadomasochists known as the Cenobites and led by Doug Bradley’s Pinhead.
-They specialise is inflicting a very special kind of pain and take Frank away to test the boundaries of pleasure and pain.
+When Frank (Sean Chapman) goes in search of worldly pleasures beyond the flesh he finds more than he bargained for.
+Unlocking an occult antique puzzle box, he summons forth a group of otherworldly sadomasochists known as the Cenobites and led by Doug Bradley’s Pinhead.
+They specialise is inflicting a very special kind of anguish and take Frank away to test the boundaries of pleasure and pain.
 Newly married Julia (Clare Higgins) and Larry (Andrew Robinson) then move in and, before you know it, Frank has found his way back to the realm of the real, albeit now as a flayed half-man monster.

 Julia, who was involved in a torrid affair with Frank, Larry’s brother, before her nuptials, agrees to bring male suitors to the house, so Frank can murder and feast on them, gradually regaining his humanity.